Operating Heavy Equipment Safely

 What is a Heavy Equipment Operator?

-Heavy equipment operators use machinery for construction and demolition jobs.
-However, there are numerous varieties of heavy equipment, and each requires a unique set of skills from the operator.
+Heavy equipment operators use machinery for jobs in construction, oil and gas, road maintenance, mining, forestry, and more.
+There are many types of heavy equipment, each designed for a different purpose, and each requires a unique set of skills from the operator.

-The heavy equipment you will use is determined by the industry you work in as well as the individual activities and projects.
-However, some of the most commonly used equipment are:
+The heavy equipment you will use is determined by the industry you work in, as well as the setting and the work that needs to be done.
+However, some of the most commonly used pieces of heavy equipment are:

 - Articulated haulers